Fluli/bayesianNetwork/README.md

 Use:

-- The Program will prompt you for a variable that is shown in a list
+- The program will prompt you for a variable that is shown in a list
 - Enter a variable.
 If the input is invalid it will reprompt
-- You will be asked for evidence that is relevant for the selected variable
+- You will be asked for evidence that is relevant to the selected variable
-- enter one of the shown options.
+- Enter one of the shown options.
 If your input is invalid, you will be repromted
-- after you provided all evidence, the program will output the result
+- After you provided all evidence, the program will output the result